alphagov/static/README.md

 Tests can run in browser at `/specs`

-Or in terminal to run only the jasmine tests you can use `bundle exec rake spec:javascript`
+Or in terminal to run only the jasmine tests you can use `RAILS_ENV=test bundle exec rake spec:javascript`